AgentKnopf/ubuntu-curl/README.md

-# bamboo-java-agent
+# alpine-curl
-Expansion of the bamboo image with a newer JDK version (8) - image includes:
-* (Open) JDK 8
-* Git
+Based on alpine image with the following additions:
 * Curl